 Food Pairings & Serving Suggestions

-Assorted charcuterie, vegetable soups, and filled pastas in meat sauces.
+Perfect with assorted charcuterie, vegetable soups, and filled pastas in meat sauces.

-Click here for more Chianti Food Pairings & Recipes
+Click here for more Chianti Food Pairings & Recipes.

 Sangiovese is the main grape component of Chianti, one of Italy's best known wines.
 Our Sangiovese grapes originate in the hills between the Provinces of Siena and Florence within the renowned Chianti area of Tuscany.
 This area is known for a warm, sunny growing season with substantial temperature differential between day and night.
 Such conditions produce flavorful, rich grapes.
 The vines that produce our Sangiovese grapes are grown in the "traditional Tuscany upturned" system, a variation on the "Guyot" system.
 The wines are positioned to point south, which contributes to the complete maturation of the fruit.
 The cultivation of Sangiovese in Tuscany can be traced back through the centuries to ancient Greece and Rome.
 In fact, the word Sangiovese is derived from the Latin "Sanguis Jovis," or the blood of Jupiter.